AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Privacy section has been moved.
 [Read more](../../start/using/privacy.md)

+The Transactional messaging section has been reorganized and improved, with a clarified getting started section including [enhanced charts](../../channels/using/getting-started-with-transactional-msg.md#transactional-messaging-operating-principle), and an [end-to-end use case](../../channels/using/transactional-messaging-use-case.md) to illustrate the full process.
+[Read more](../../channels/using/getting-started-with-transactional-msg.md)

 ## November 2020 {#doc-updates-november-2020}

 The Personal Data and Personas section has been updated with a use case scenario to illustrate how the different personas are interacting when it comes to Privacy.
 [Read more](../../start/using/privacy.md#use-case-scenario)